-The planned project will consist in construction of a photovoltaic farm with a capacity of up to 5 MW together with the accompanying infrastructure on plot No. 64/27 in Strzałkowo, Stupsk municipality, Mława district, Mazowieckie voivodeship
+The planned project will consist in the construction of a photovoltaic farm with a capacity of up to 5 MW together with the accompanying infrastructure on plots No. 11 and 9/30 in Strzałkowo, Stupsk municipality, Mława district, Mazowieckie voivodeship.